Why one of Ethereum’s cofounders is walking away from crypto

 Fast Company: Many of us are still trying to understand how crypto works and what it means.
 Much of the information we’re exposed to is negative: We hear about price instability, massive hype, environmental costs, and the criminal use of Bitcoin.
 At the same time, crypto has exploded in popularity.
 Stepping way back for a moment, why is crypto and the blockchain so important and where do you think it’s heading?

-Anthony Di Iorio: For me it’s always a long-term term thing and not about the day-to-day ups and downs.
+Anthony Di Iorio: For me it’s always a long-term thing and not about the day-to-day ups and downs.
 But a lot of people get into it with the fear of missing out.
 I don’t try to tell people what to do, and I don’t give advice to people.
 I like to suggest what I’ve done and see if that works for people.
 Education is the most important thing.
 I always say to people: Try to understand it, and if you can’t understand then try to find some trusted people that can help you break it down.
 The internet is not a very good place to be doing that, and it’s very challenging.
 People will jump in based on what other people said.

 I got in at $10 in Bitcoin [Bitcoins cost almost $40,000 now].
 You go through these ups and downs and they’re going to consistently happen.
 They’re going to shake out a lot of the people that are getting in for the wrong reasons, and then the big boys are going to come and clean up the little fish.